-- 8.1 This proposals for outline planning permission for the erection of a new school, associated bus bay on Chester Road, turning and drop off areas, car parking, playground and sports pitches, forest school area and new woodland walk (POS) on land off Chester Road, Wrexham, LL12 7AU are considered to be acceptable in principle and compliant with Wrexham UDP and PPW polices. - 8.2 This statement has addressed all other material planning considerations including design and access maters.
-The education development would complement the character of the surrounding settlement and help meet the requirement for additional school and nursery places locally. - 8.3 The site is located within a sustainable location which will be easily accessible by new pupil and nursery children via a range of transport methods.
+- 8.1 This proposal is for outline planning permission for the erection of a new school, car and coach parking, playground, sports pitches, forest school area and open space for use by the public on land off Chester Road, Wrexham, LL12 7AU, and is considered to be acceptable in principle and compliant with both local and national planning policies and guidance. - 8.2 This statement has addressed the relevant material planning considerations, including design and access matters.
+This educational development would complement the character of the surrounding settlement and help meet the requirement for additional school and nursery places locally. - 8.3 The site is located in a sustainable location which will be easily accessible by new pupils and nursery children via a range of transport methods.
 The proposed development would be compliant with the advice and strategy set out within the Active Travel Wales Guidelines. - 8.4 In view of the foregoing, it is considered that the proposed development can be supported.

-Conwy I 20 Connaught House, Riverside Business Park, Benarth Road, Conwy LL32 8UB I 01492 581800 www.cadnantplanning.co.uk
+Conwy | 20 Connaught House, Riverside Business Park, Benarth Road, Conwy LL32 8UB | 01492 581800 www.cadnantplanning.co.uk

-Chester | Bretton House, Bell Meadow Business Park, Pulford, Chester CH4 9EP | 01244 621007
+Chester I 1 Aldford House, Bell Meadow Business Park, Pulford, Chester CH4 9EP I 01244 621007